Bernini Self-Portrait at a Mature Age

 The portray likely constitutes the left half of a Double Self-Portrait with Costanza Bonarelli, reported as already separated at the artist’s death.

-Between about 1620 and 1640, Bernini devoted himself to painting, executing one hundred and fifty works according to Filippo Baldinucci (1682), two hundred if you believe the biography written by his son Domenico (1713)
+Between about 1620 and 1640, Bernini devoted himself to painting, executing one hundred and fifty works according to Filippo Baldinucci (1682), two hundred if you believe the biography written by his son Domenico (1713).

-The Self-Portrait, which appeared on the old 50,000-lira banknotes, belongs to the artist’s mature period, when the impact of Guercino, Lanfranco, and Velázquez (which can be seen within the portaits from the 1620s, such as the Self-Portrait as a Young Man and the Portrait of a Boy, both within the Borghese collection) is not apparent.
-The style and orientation of the figure are certainly innovative with regard to the past solutions.
+The Self-Portrait, which appeared on the old 50,000-lira banknotes, belongs to the artist’s mature period, when the impact of Guercino, Lanfranco, and Velázquez (which can be seen within the portraits from the 1620s, such as the Self-Portrait as a Young Man and the Portrait of a Boy, both within the Borghese collection) is not apparent.
+Nevertheless, the style and orientation of the figure are certainly innovative concerning the past solutions.

-Together with the Portrait of a Boy and the Self-Portrait as a Young Man (both located in this room) this painting, datable to 1630/1635, is an example of the artist’s pictorial output, especially of his interest in physiognomy.
+Together with the Portrait of a Boy and the Self-Portrait as a Young Man (both located in this room), this painting, datable to 1630/1635, is an example of the artist’s pictorial output, especially of his interest in physiognomy.

 In fact, nowadays, about a dozen paintings by the artist are known to exist

-The three-quarters pose adopted by Bernini in this self-portrait is the mirror image of his Self-Portrait as a Young Man, despite the fact that his expression appears to have changed.
-While his face, now thinner, shows signs of ageing, his hair is receding a little, there are some lines on his forehead and he has faint rings under his eyes.
-Thus, ten years later his expression is more composed.
+The three-quarters pose adopted by Bernini in this self-portrait is the mirror image of his Self-Portrait as a Young Man, even though his expression appears to have changed.
+While his face, now thinner, shows signs of aging, his hair is receding a little, there are some lines on his forehead, and he has faint rings under his eyes.
+Thus, ten years later, his expression is more composed.